ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 Intake, Assessment & Getting to Know You

 Your therapist will take time to genuinely understand your history, your patterns, what you've already tried, and what matters most to you.
-We'll co-create a treatment plan built around your life, not a generic protocol.
+We'll talk about what you want to get out of therapy and how to make that happen.

 Psychoeducation & Building the Foundation